Particle Size Reduction Machines

 What is Size Reduction?

 "Adding energy to a material to make large pieces smaller"

 Different types of size reduction equipment are available and each has its own method of reduction.
 The right machine for the task is the one that can add energy most efficiently for the application.

 From the beginning of time, humans have found it necessary to make little pieces out of big ones – stone, ore, ice, grain and more.
 It was a slow, laborious process for many centuries.
 Then in the Stone Age came the first breakthrough – we call it a hammer – and it worked better than ever.
 It worked so well, in fact, that it's still one of the most widely used tools in the world.

 Today, there are many different size reduction machines available to make little pieces out of big ones.
 Particle size-reduction equipment includes primary impact crushers and secondary crushers as well as milling machines - cage mills, hammer mills, pulverizers and grinders.

-Stedman manufactures a full line of particle size reduction equipment — primary impactors, secondary crushers, tertiary impactors, plus cage mill pulverizers, fine grinders, hammer mill crushers and lump breakers for the aggregate, mining and industrial markets.
+Stedman manufactures a full line of particle size reduction equipment — primary impactors, secondary crushers, tertiary impactors, plus cage mill pulverizers, hammer mill crushers and lump breakers for the aggregate, mining and industrial markets.
 Materials processed fall into broad categories including abrasive, non-abrasive, wet or dry, sticky and friable.
 Stedman's experience evaluating these factors helps target the correct equipment for each unique project.

 Size Reduction Machine FAQs